 - Montreal International Jazz Festival (late June to early July)

-- International Festival of Circus Arts (From the star to mid-July)
+- International Circus Arts Festival (From the star to mid-July)

-- Just for Laughs (Almost all of July)
+- Just for laughs (Almost everything from July)

 - Rogers Cup Tennis Tournament (early August)